katur/eegi/README_database_migration.md

 Find further documentation in the script itself (including which queries were performed on the legacy database).
-But below is a quick list of changes that were made between the old and new database.
+But below is a reference of changes between the old and new databases.

 ## Reference of Changes